deepnetworkgmbh/blog/_posts/2020-12-17-Resilience4j-grpc.md

 ## Final Words

-That’s pretty much it from the article.
-I tried to summarize how to properly connect grpc with resilience4j.
-There isn't much information about this on the internet, this is what I managed to put together after some research.
-Hope it works for you too.
 Please don't hesitate to [connect](https://www.linkedin.com/in/alican-haman/) / contact via alican.haman[at]deepnetwork.com.

 ## Further reading

+You can check out what circuit breaker is and how it works from [here](https://buttondown.email/computer-napkins/archive/napkin-problem-11-circuit-breakers/)

 If you are interested in how resilience4j works check out the [Getting Started Doc](https://resilience4j.readme.io/docs/getting-started-3) for resilience4j.